-The goal of the present study is to re-examine the role of lure-context repetition on contextual cueing, given the somewhat mixed results in Jiang and Chun’s (2001) study.
+The goal of the present study is to re-examine the role of lure-context repetition on contextual cueing, given the somewhat mixed results in Jiang and Chun’s (2001) study, as well as the conflicting evidence from other studies (e.g. CITE).
 One difficulty in their design arises from the fact that when lure-context was repeated, displays also contained candidates whose locations were not repeating.
 Thus, the entire display context was varying from block to block.
 Further, because candidates attract focused attention (and lures do not), varying the locations of the candidates might overwhelm whatever guiding influence the lure-context might be exerting on attention.
 This might explain why in their Experiment 3, Jiang and Chun found the greatest contextual cueing effect in a condition where both candidate- and lure-context repeated.
 Another difficulty of the design was the use of lures that were letter-like (Ls).
 While it is tempting to say that Ls of a non-target color are unattended, there is strong evidence that letters are compulsory stimuli (REFE), and as such, focused attention to these stimuli might be stronger than to lures that are not letters.
 Furthermore, no direct evidence was provided that the lures were unattended and in fact, by their shape, the letter lures were very similar to the candidates and the target.
 Finally, Jiang and Chun’s result that lure-repetition did not impact contextual cueing in their Experiment 4 when the search was hard is not conclusive because such a null result is consistent with the idea that the region of the display that is processed in parallel is reduced to a small region around fixation (Hulleman & Olivers, 2017; Lleras et al., submitted).
 In sum, it is difficult to make strong conclusions at this point regarding the possible contribution of repeating lure-contexts to reaction time.

 Experiment 1